-Petroleum treated soil had significantly (P = .05) had the highest organic matter content (0.79%) and the lowest was the control treatment (0.54%) (Table 3).
-The main effect of plants on the organic matter content showed that soils on which cowpea (0.86%) and spear grass (0.86%)

-were grown had significantly (P = .05) the highest organic matter content compared with the other plants.
-The pH of the unamended soil was greater (6.55 in water and 5.38 in potassium chloride) and petroleum contaminated soil had the lowest pH value of 6.45 in water and 5.28 in potassium chloride respectively.
-The vetiver grass (pH in water 6.87) and spear grass (pH in potassium chloride 5.67) grown in the soil without petroleum contamination had higher pH values than those from the contaminated soil.
-This observation corroborated the finds of [5] who reported that petroleum waste sludge lowers the pH immediately around negatively charged soil surfaces.
-The carbon content level in Table 3 revealed that the petroleum treated soil contained more carbon (0.46%) than the untreated plot (0.31%).
-This outcome is attributed to the addition of hydrocarbon to the soil by the petroleum.
+Petroleum treated soil had significantly (P = .05) the highest organic matter content (0.79%) 188 189 and the lowest was the control treatment (0.54%) (Table 4).
+This outcome is attributed to the addition of hydrocarbon to the soil by the petroleum [7].
+The main effect of plants on the organic 190 191 matter content showed that soils on which cowpea (0.86%) and soy beans (0.86%) were grown had significantly (P = .05) the highest organic matter content compared with the other plants.
+192 This is due to the fact that legumes have an advantage over non-leguminous plants in 193 194 phytoremediation because of their ability to fix nitrogen; i.e., legumes do not have to compete 195 with micro-organisms and other plants for limited supplies of available soil nitrogen [7 and 8].
+The pH of the unamended soil was greater (6.55 in water and 5.38 in potassium chloride) and 196 197 petroleum contaminated soil had the lowest pH value of 6.45 in water and 5.28 in potassium chloride respectively.
+This observation corroborated the findings of [12] who reported that 198 petroleum waste sludge lowers the pH immediately around negatively charged soil surfaces.
+The 199 carbon content level in Table 4 revealed that the petroleum treated soil contained more carbon 200 (0.46%) than the untreated plot (0.31%).
+This outcome is attributed to the addition of 201 hydrocarbon to the soil by the petroleum [7].
+202